 He did have a long running dispute with Lord Byron however, who believed that Southey had accused him of being in a ‘league of incest’ while staying at the Villa Diodati on Lake Geneva.
 It was an accusation Southey denied though he did later declare Byron part of a Satanic School and the author of horrors, mockery, lewdness, and impiety.
 Byron was no less critical of Southey.

-Most famous for The Three Bears better known now as Goldilocks and the Three Bears, a number of biographies and poems such as After Blenheim and the Inchcape Rock.
+He is best remembered now for the story of The Three Bears better known now as Goldilocks and the Three Bears, several important biographies and poems such as After Blenheim and the Inchcape Rock.